crazyoptimist/crazyoptimist-github-io/content/posts/2023/how-to-configure-remote-ssh-connection-to-wsl2.md

 categories: ["linux", "network"]
 ---

-There's a case that you want to use WSL(Windows Subsystem for Linux) via remote ssh connection.
+There may be a case where you want to use WSL(Windows Subsystem for Linux) via a remote SSH connection.

-Configuring remote ssh connection to WSL is not super straightforward, because:
+Configuring a remote SSH connection to WSL is not necessarily straightforward because:

-- You need to configure port-forwarding from WSL to the host machine
+- You need to configure port forwarding from WSL to the host machine
-- WSL doesn't have `systemd`, so you need to configure automatic booting WSL and then SSH server inside it(because you want to automate everything).
+- WSL does not have `systemd`, so you need to configure automatic booting of WSL and then SSH server inside it(because you will want to automate everything).

-So let's check out the configuring process step by step.
+Well, let's take a look at the configuration process step by step.

 Install SSH server on the WSL instance.